huaweicloud/huaweicloud-service-broker/docs/configuration/dms-standard.md

 | Plan Name                      | Description
 |:-------------------------------|:-----------
-| Partition-level FIFO           | Standard queue.
+| PartitionLevelFIFO             | Standard queue.
 Messages might be retrieved in an order different from which they were sent
-| Global FIFO                    | FIFO delivery.
+| GlobalFIFO                     | FIFO delivery.
 Messages are retrieved in the order they were sent

 ## Plan Metadata Parameters Configuration